1. How do Levels A-H in A Reason For Science® correspond to grade levels?

 Absolutely!
 The Teacher Guidebook contains crucial instructions for using the Student Worktext.
 In the Teacher Guidebook, you'll find detailed lesson plans (with scripted teaching notes), weekly assessment masters, answer keys, extension activities, suggested resources, and much more.
 Regardless of the level, it is simply not possible to complete assignments in the A Reason For Science® Student Worktexts without a Teacher Guidebook.

 1. How many books are there and how many will I need?

 Currently, there are 95 Leveled Readers in this series, and we plan to publish more!
 Every one of the 95 books is based on stories and/or values taken from the Bible.

 The number of books you need depends on how you use the series.
-As the centerpiece of a Guided Reading program, you could use all these books (and others).
+As the centerpiece of a reading program, you could use all these books (and others).
 For supplemental reading practice, we offer various packages to best meet your needs.
-To choose the right options for your situation, visit our Guided Reading page or call 800.447.4332.
+To choose the right options for your situation, visit our Reading page or call 800.447.4332.

 2. How are levels determined for the Leveled Readers?

-A Reason For Guided Reading® uses the most commonly referenced leveling system in Guided Reading today, following guidelines established by Fountas & Pinnell.
+A Reason For Reading® uses the most commonly referenced leveling system in reading instruction today, following guidelines established by Fountas & Pinnell.
 If you are familiar with a different leveling system (DRA, Lexile, etc.), detailed correlation charts such as this one are readily available online to use as a cross-

 3. How do I know which Reading Levels I need to be using?